History

 - Navigate to any Case Page

-- Click the green HISTORY button in the center of the Detail Panel
+- Click the green History button in the bottom-left of the Main Content Panel

 - A full-screen Case History page opens